01-edu/Branch-Blockchain/Quest3 FestivalSmartContract/Lineup.md

 - Create a function `addArtist(string)` that takes as parameter a string.
 Artists are added in their order of registration.
 - Create a function`lineup(uint)` that given an index returns the name of corresponding artist.

+### Hint

-*Hint: public variables offer an implicit getter function*
+Public variables offer an implicit getter function

-### Relevance

-Hip hip hip, arrays!

 ### Notions